XuanlinZeng/XuanlinZeng/README.md

 - 👋 Hi, I’m Xuanlin Zeng
 - 👀 I’m interested in multi-vehicle cooperative control
-- 🌱 I’m currently a sencond-year master's student at Tongji University, China
+- 🌱 I’m currently a second-year master's student at Tongji University, China
 - 💞️ You can see more about me at [xuanlinzeng.github.io](xuanlinzeng.github.io)
 - 📫 How to reach me: zengxuanlin@tongji.edu.cn